HoaxShark/BattleBarn/README.md

 ## Welcome

-In BattleBarn 2-4 players compete agaisnt one another in a frenzied top down shooter.
-With 4 different animals to play as, and power ups to mess up your friends, this game can constantly delivers new experiences.
+In BattleBarn 2-4 players compete against one another in a frenzied top down shooter.
+With 4 different animals to play as, and power ups to mess up your friends, this game can constantly deliver new experiences.

 The games last for a short amount of time letting you pick up and play during group gatherings really easily.
-With a focus on power ups debilitating your enemies you get plenty of opportunities to annoy your friends!
+With a focus on power ups debilitating your enemies, you get plenty of opportunities to annoy your friends!

 Unique Selling Points;
 1. Power ups that debuff your enemies!
 2. Dark cartoony farmyard aesthetic.
+3. Destructible environment.

 Created by Gloomy Barracuda Studios a freshly formed group of 1st year students studying at Falmouth University.